ariguillegp/dotfiles/README.md

 ## Prerequisites

-Before executing any script in this folder you need to (default setting is for Fedora):
+Before executing any script in this folder you need to (default setting is for Arch Linux):

+> **NOTE:** When installing i3, do not select i3-wm since it has conflicts with i3-gaps, just select every option but i3-wm

 ```
-sudo dnf install -y python lua vim curl tmux git bash-completion
+sudo pacman -S python lua vim curl tmux git bash-completion xorg-xinit i3 dmenu terminator scrot imagemagick feh arandr

 ```
 ## Installing